GiorDior/Twitch-Chat-Reader/README.md

 <br>`pip3 install selenium` or `pip3 install requirements.txt`

 ### Importing the script
-1. Place `tchatreader.py` into your directory
+1. Place `twitchchatreader.py` into your directory
-2. Import the `TwitchChatReader` class like this: `from tchatreader import TwitchChatReader`
+2. Import the `TwitchChatReader` class like this: `from twitchchatreader import TwitchChatReader`

 ### Printing messages to the console
 1. Import the script following the steps above